-- (1) A person may, in response to a notice in terms of sections 94, 95 or 97, object or comment in accordance with this section. - (2) Any objection, comment or representation made must be in writing and addressed to the municipal employee mentioned in the notice within the time period stated in the notice and in the manner set out in this section. - (3) The objection must state the following: - (a) the name of the person or body concerned;
+- (1) A person may, in response to a notice received in terms of Sections 94, 95 or 97, object or comment in accordance with this section. - (2) Any objection, comment or representation received as a result of a public notice process must be in writing and addressed to the municipal employee mentioned in the notice within the time period stated in the notice and in the manner set out in this section. - (3) The objection must state the following: - (a) the name of the person or body concerned; - (b) the address or contact details at which the person or body concerned will accept notice or service of documents; - (c) the interest of the body or person in the application; - (d) the reason for the objection, comment or representation. - (4) The reasons for any objection, comment or representation must be set out in sufficient detail in order to- - (a) indicate the facts and circumstances which explains the objection, comment or representation; - (b) demonstrate the undesirable effect which the application will have on the area;

-- (b) the address or contact details at which the person or body concerned will accept notice or service of documents; - (c) the interest of the body or person in the application; - (d) the reason for the objection, comment or representation. - (4) The reasons for any objection, comment or representation must be set out in sufficient detail in order to- - (a) indicate the facts and circumstances which explains the objection, comment or representation; - (b) demonstrate the undesirable effect which the application will have on the area; - (c) demonstrate any aspect of the application which is not considered consistent with applicable policy. - (5) The Municipality may not accept any objection, comment or representation received after the closing date.
+- (c) demonstrate any aspect of the application which is not considered consistent with applicable policy. - (5) The Municipality may not accept any objection, comment or representation received after the closing date.